Mount Rainier, Maryland: Education

 In the 1940s, when schools in PG County legally were segregated by race, black high school students attended Lakeland High School in College Park.
 Fairmont Heights High School, then near Fairmount Heights, replaced it in 1950.
 In 1964, legal racial segregation of PG County schools ended.

 Transportation

 Roads and highways

 U.S. 1 is a major north-south roadway running through Mount Rainier, serving as the main street in the downtown area.
 It leads to College Park and Baltimore to the north and Washington, D.C. to the south.
 Two other state highways serving Mount Rainier are Maryland Route 500 and Maryland Route 501, both of which skim the northwestern edge of the city.

 Public transportation

 Bus service in the city is operated by the WMATA Metrobus through several lines along US 1 and Maryland Route 500 (Queens Chapel Road).
 Additional bus service is provided by the Prince George's County Department of Public Works & Transportation (DPW&T) The Bus, which also has several lines along the smaller roads.
+The West Hyattsville station on the Green Line of the Washington Metro also serves Mount Rainier.